henrikwirth/dev.to/articles/guide-to-gatsby-wordpress-starter-advanced/0-Overview.md

 ---
 published: false
-title: "Guide to Gatsby WordPress Starter Advanced with Previews, i18n and more - Overview"
+title: "Overview - Guide to Gatsby WordPress Starter Advanced with Previews, i18n and more"
 cover_image: "https://raw.githubusercontent.com/henrikwirth/dev.to/master/articles/guide-to-gatsby-wordpress-starter-advanced/images/cover-0.png"
 description: "The Overview of a tutorial, explaining how to create an advanced Gatsby site with WordPress as a headless CMS."
 tags: gatsby, wordpress, webdev, jamstack